Health Services Divisions

-Below are those sentiments in some of our tribal languages.
+The following are sentiments of some of our tribal languages.

-Medical : The medical clinic provides direct outpatient care and nursing support to patients seeking ambulatory services for chronic, acute, and preventative health issues.
-In addition to routine appointments, the medical clinic offers the following:
+The medical clinic provides direct outpatient care and nursing support to patients seeking ambulatory services for chronic, acute, and preventative health issues.

-Diabetic Clinic: The clinic provides routine care to manage and/or provide interventions of diabetic and other chronic care conditions.
+The clinic provides routine care to manage and/or provide interventions for diabetic and other chronic care conditions.
 Our diabetic clinic focuses on diabetic care issues, exams, labs, screenings, education, and medication management.
 Diabetic clinics are held every Tuesday.

-Joslin Vision Networks (JVN): Patients with diabetes and/or high blood pressure are at higher risks for eye damage.
+Patients with diabetes and/or high blood pressure are at higher risk for eye damage.
 The clinic provides retinal eye scans to catch early detection of damage.
 It is important to have a JVN screening at least once a year.

-Surgeon: The clinic provides a surgeon once a month from the Phoenix Indian Medical Center.
-Evaluations for surgery are completed with a referral from your RSTHC primary provider.
+The clinic provides a surgeon once a month from the Phoenix Indian Medical Center.
+Evaluations for surgery are completed with a referral from your Reno-Sparks Tribal Health Center (RSTHC) primary provider.
 Minor procedures are scheduled and follow-up care is provided as necessary.

-Women’s Wellness: The clinic provides Women’s Health and Wellness services, focusing on preventative exams such as pap smears, breast exams, birth control and other female issues.
+The clinic provides Women's Health and Wellness services, focusing on preventative exams such as pap smears, breast exams, birth control, and other female issues.

-OB/GYN: The clinic provides contracted providers for obstetrician and gynecological services.
-The OBGYN providers work with our prenatal patients, providing initial confirmation of pregnancy, ultrasounds and follow up prenatal care.
-In addition, our providers are able to provide appropriate annual examinations along with women wellness consultation and treatment.
+The clinic provides contracted providers for obstetrician and gynecological services.
+The OBGYN providers work with our prenatal patients, providing initial confirmation of pregnancy, ultrasounds, and follow-up prenatal care.
+In addition, our providers are able to provide appropriate annual examinations along with women's wellness consultations and treatments.

-Cardiology: The clinic provides a contracted cardiologist to provide stress testing, EKG and routine follow up for specialty care services.
+The clinic provides a contracted cardiologist to provide stress testing, EKG, and routine follow-up for specialty care services.

-Chiropractic: The underlying premise of chiropractic is that spinal misalignment / subluxations cause nerve interference, and that it is far better for you/your body to free from such interference.
-This is done by correcting these misalignments with a ‘manual adjustment or manipulation’ (these are delivered by hand and can be delivered to any joint in the body, not just the spine).
+The underlying premise of chiropractic is that spinal misalignment/subluxations cause nerve interference, and that it is far better for you/your body to be free from such interference.
+This is done by correcting these misalignments with a 'manual adjustment or manipulation' (these are delivered by hand and can be delivered to any joint in the body, not just the spine).
 At the very least, regular chiropractic care can help ensure that your spine is optimally aligned.
-But there are numerous studies that show that patients of chiropractic experience less sick days, less on the job injuries, less instances of low, mid, upper back and neck pain, fewer and or less severe headaches (tension and migraine), knee pain, hip pain, foot pain, wrist, elbow and shoulder pain.
+But there are numerous studies that show that patients of chiropractic experience fewer sick days, less on job injuries, fewer instances of low, mid, upper back and neck pain, fewer and or less severe headaches (tension and migraine), knee pain, hip pain, foot pain, wrist, elbow, and shoulder pain.

-Chiropractic appointments are available on Tuesday and Thursdays from 8 a.m. – 5 p.m.
-Typically the appointments are booked out one month.
-Please contact our medical scheduler at (775) 329-5162, ext.
+Chiropractic appointments are available on Tuesdays and Thursdays from 8 am to 5 pm Typically the appointments are booked for one month.
+Please contact our medical scheduler at 775-329-5162, ext.
 1989, or ext.
 1983 to make an appointment.

 Dr. Black, Chiropractor

-Additional Services: Specialized treatment such as severe pediatric and oral surgery procedures will need to be completed by an outside specialist.
-Because of extremely limited funds for specialty services, only contract health service eligible patients will be considered for approval through the Contact Health Program.
-Approval for such costs depend on the Medical Priorities of Care criteria and is at the discretion of the Referred and Purchased Care (PRC) Program.
+Specialized treatment such as severe pediatric and oral surgery procedures will need to be completed by an outside specialist.
+Because of extremely limited funds for specialty services, only contract health service-eligible patients will be considered for approval through the Contact Health Program.
+Approval for such costs depends on the Medical Priorities of Care criteria and is at the discretion of the Referred and Purchased Care (PRC) Program.

 Dr. Tara Van Orden, Dental Clinic Manager

-Medical Imaging: The newest division to the RSTHC, medical imaging will offer general in-house diagnostic services such as X-ray and computerized axial tomography services.
+The newest division of the Reno-Sparks Tribal Health Center (RSTHC), medical imaging will offer general in-house diagnostic services such as X-ray and computerized axial tomography services.

-Audiology: Audiology exams and services are provided once per quarter and are available on a referral from your RSTHC primary provider.
+Audiology exams and services are provided once per quarter and are available on a referral from your Reno-Sparks Tribal Health Center (RSTHC) primary provider.
 Services fees may apply for hearing aids.
 Audiology is provided in the optometry division, please contact optometry for service dates, and/or fee information.

-Optometry: Optometry provides routine and emergency eye care, ocular health and diabetic eye exams, and pediatric care.
+Optometry provides routine and emergency eye care, ocular health and diabetic eye exams, and pediatric care.
 Walk-ins are for medical eye emergencies only, not for routine care of glasses or contacts.
-We are pleased to offer glaucoma care inside the clinic, including diagnosis and management with state of the art equipment.
+We are pleased to offer glaucoma care inside the clinic, including diagnosis and management with state-of-the-art equipment.

-The optometry division also includes a contact lens service and optical dispensary with eye wear offered to the community at a reduced cost.
+The optometry division also includes a contact lens service and an optical dispensary with eyewear offered to the community at a reduced cost.

-Pharmacy: Pharmacy provides original prescription and prescription refill services, a drug “Take-Back” program for environmentally safe disposal, patient counseling and informal Medication Therapy Management for the local tribal community.
+The pharmacy provides original prescription and prescription refill services, a drug "Take-Back" program for environmentally safe disposal, patient counseling, and informal Medication Therapy Management for the local tribal community.

-Laboratory: Laboratory services provide lab testing including urinalysis, urine pregnancy test, rapid strep, hemoglobin, HgbA1c, PT/INR, BNP, micro albumin, H-Pylori Breath Tester and glucose testing.
+Laboratory services provide lab testing including urinalysis, urine pregnancy test, rapid strep, hemoglobin, HgbA1c, PT/INR, BNP, microalbumin, H-Pylori Breath Tester, and glucose testing.

-For laboratory testing not available within the tribal clinic, the laboratory department coordinates outside referral laboratory tests ordered by RSTHC providers for patients seeking medical services for chronic, acute and preventative health issues.
+For laboratory testing not available within the tribal clinic, the laboratory department coordinates outside referral laboratory tests ordered by Reno-Sparks Tribal Health Center (RSTHC) providers for patients seeking medical services for chronic, acute, and preventative health issues.

 Nelva Terrell, Lead Lab Assistant

-Community Health: The community health division promotes health education and provides healthy interventions directed at individuals, families and groups within our tribal community.
+The community health division promotes health education and provides healthy interventions directed at individuals, families, and groups within our tribal community.